REHAB WORK BEGINS ON CALIFORNIA'S WALKER RIDGE AIRSTRIP

 “Sometimes driving in is the only way to get a field ready for use,” he said.
 Getting to the strip was every bit as difficult as Lumgair had expected, but it didn’t deter pilot and RAF Oregon Ambassador Kevin Johnson, who drove nine hours each way to help and install the windsock structure he’d built and brought with him.
 The road to the airstrip is a rutted and steep Jeep trail between the dirt Walker Ridge Road and the staging/camping area, challenging each four-wheel-drive vehicle.
 The final mile from the staging area to the airstrip was so narrow that a crew had to walk ahead of the trucks, clearing it so vehicles could pass.

 Volunteers brought two skid-steers, a dump trailer, and a Polaris Ranger, all vital to the success of the weekend project, especially cutting and removing the “mountains of brush.”
-The work had to be done with hand tools and chainsaws, the skid-steers were only used to haul brush to a BLM-approved area.
+The work had to be done with hand tools and chainsaws; skid-steers were used to haul brush to a BLM-approved area.

-On Sunday morning, the crew removed the remaining brush and some of the tire-hazard rocks from the landing area.
-There are additional rock outcroppings that still need to be broken down and more brush work needs to be done for increasing wing tip clearance.
-The next work party is planned for December 6 & 7 with a weather alternate date of December 13 & 14.
+On Sunday morning, the crew removed the remaining brush and some of the hazardous rocks from the landing area.
+There are additional rock outcroppings that still need to be broken down, and more brush work needs to be done to increase wing tip clearance.
+The next work party is planned for December 6 & 7, with a weather alternate date of December 13 & 14.

 A pilot briefing and more details about Walker Ridge will be added to the Airfield Guide in the future.